 SRT Hellcat Redeye

-(est. $72,000) pushes engine output to previously unheard-of levels, swaps in a 220-mph speedometer and then lets everyone know this is a special Hellcat with Redeye badges and logos dotted around the car.
+($80,090) pushes engine output to previously unheard-of levels, swaps in a 220-mph speedometer and then lets everyone know this is a special Hellcat with Redeye badges and logos dotted around the car.
+Although this sedan is comfortable enough and civil enough for daily driving, it comes right out of the box track ready.
+Dodge brags it's the world's fastest mass-produced sedan.
+Let's face it, a race track is about the only place to really air out this beast that can streak to a top speed of 203 mph.
+Yet it handles brilliantly.
 Many non-performance-related extras included in the upper trims are available in the lower trims as options.
 The Driver Confidence Group is optional in all but the Hellcats, bringing blind spot monitoring with

 rear cross-traffic alert

 , heated side mirrors and HID projector headlights.
 Other extras include a sunroof, Alpine audio system, navigation, leather upholstery, ventilated front seats and heated rear seats.
 Available as an option on all trims is the Uconnect 4C infotainment system with navigation.